 Your protest will be recorded and will be acknowledged promptly.
 You may be contacted to provide more information.
-An officer uninvolved in the original procurement process and with no conflict of interest will be nominated to investigate your protest.
+An impartial and independent staff member uninvolved in the original procurement process will be nominated to investigate your protest.

 Your protest will be received in good faith and will not impact your involvement in future bids.